Yankees vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Yankees vs. Twins: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Domingo German and the New York Yankees will hit the field against the Minnesota Twins and starting pitcher Tyler Mahle on Saturday at Yankee Stadium.
+The Minnesota Twins and Carlos Correa take the field in the final game of a four-game series against Anthony Rizzo and the New York Yankees, on Sunday at Yankee Stadium.

-Bookmakers list the Yankees as -135 moneyline favorites, while giving the underdog Twins +110 moneyline odds.
-The game's over/under has been set at 8.5 runs.
+Bookmakers list the Yankees as -160 favorites on the moneyline, while giving the underdog Twins +135 moneyline odds to win.
+The game's total is set at 7 runs.

 Rep your team with officially licensed Yankeesgear!
 Head to Fanatics to find jerseys, shirts, and much more.